StanChart restores payouts but income drop signals challenges ahead

 The Asia, Africa and the Middle East-focused bank is looking to capitalise on rising trade between those regions, as well as grow fee-based businesses such as wealth management to compensate for rock-bottom policy rates worldwide.

-Statutory pretax profit for StanChart rose to US$2.55 billion in January-June from US$1.63 billion in the same period last year, the London-headquartered bank said.
+Statutory pretax profit for StanChart rose to US$2.55 billion in January to June from US$1.63 billion in the same period last year, the London-headquartered bank said.

 That compares with the US$2.23 billion average of analyst estimates compiled by Standard Chartered.